 You can also navigate the previous or next event by clicking the arrow links to the left or right of the Event’s Summary Display.

 For Storytellers Only…

-If you have a Storyteller Subscription, you have unlocked a suite of features and functions
+Whether you have a free Basic Subscription or have upgraded to a Personal or Professional Subscription, you have unlocked a suite of features and functions

-that will allow you to create an unlimited number of Story Settings and populate those settings with all the Story Elements you desire.
+that will allow you to create ARCHIVOS Story Settings and populate those settings with all the Story Elements you desire.

-Only accessible to ARCHIVOS subscribers with a “Storyteller” account, the Storyteller Menu gives you access to all the story development and display features of ARCHIVOS.
+Only displayed to ARCHIVOS subscribers, the Storyteller Dashboard gives you access to all the story development and display features of ARCHIVOS.

 The Storyteller Menu appears as three stacked horizontal lines under the ARCHIVOS logo in the upper left corner of your screen.
 Clicking it will give you access to:

-- The Storyteller Dashboard – a listing of all your story settings (public and private) with access to setting configuration and the story elements for each one.
+- The Storyteller Dashboard – a listing of all your story settings with access to setting configuration and the story elements for each one.

 Creating a New Story Setting